Miriam-Hein/pands-project2021/README.md

 ### Summary of Variables

 As part of this project a text file <i>summaryOfVariables.txt</i> has been created.
-The file holds a summary of each variable (SepalWidth, Sepal length, )
+The file holds a summary of each variable (SepalWidth, SepalLength, PetalWidth, PetalLength) and the sample size available for each species.
+The text file was created using the module open(filename, access_mode) with the access mode write 'w'.
+As first Below is a code extract.

 ```python
 with open ('summaryOfVariables.txt', 'w') as file: